Griner is married to a woman, and Scalise has not supported marriage equality measures during his political career.

-Further, both Griner and Bailey are black, and in the days after the shooting a quote attributed to Scalise describing himself as “David Duke without the baggage” re-entered the news cycle.
-Although that quote, too, was often presented in a facile manner, Scalise separately did come under fire for having purported links to white supremacist groups:
+Furthermore, both Griner and Bailey are black, and in the days after the shooting a quote attributed to Scalise describing himself as "David Duke without the baggage" re-entered the news cycle.
+Although that quote, too, was often presented in a facile manner, Scalise had come under fire for his purported links to white supremacist groups:

 In 2002, Scalise spoke to the European Unity and Rights Organization, a group led by Duke, the former Grand Wizard of the KKK.
 "He told me he was like David Duke without the baggage," Stephanie Grace, a long-time political reporter, told The New York Times in 2014 of her first meeting with Scalise.
 "I think he meant he supported the same policy ideas as David Duke, but he wasn't David Duke, that he didn't have the same feelings about certain people as David Duke did."
 While Scalise admitted to the speech, he later claimed he didn't know their cause was white supremacy.

-The post also said that “Steve Scalise and countless other Republicans were saved,” but it’s worth noting that Scalise was gravely injured in the shooting and remains in critical (but improved) condition as of 16 June 2017.
-However, by all accounts, Griner and Bailey were hailed for averting what could have been a massacre.
-But the pair were not responding officers acting in a moment of spontaneity; both officers were specifically assigned to protect Scalise as part of his security detail:
+Griner and Bailey were rightly hailed for averting what could have been a massacre, nut the pair were not merely responding officers acting in a moment of spontaneity; they were specifically assigned to protect Scalise as part of his security detail:

-A mass shooting during a congressional baseball practice early Wednesday morning could have been a full-blown “massacre,” Congress members say.
+A mass shooting during a congressional baseball practice could have been a full-blown “massacre,” Congress members say.
 Instead, two special agents put their lives on the line, potentially saving dozens of others.

-Had Scalise not been present at the early-morning practice, Griner and Bailey would neither have been present to intervene:
+Had Scalise not been present at the early-morning practice, neither Griner and Bailey would have been on the scene to intervene: